OWASP/www-event-2021-Global-AppSecUSA/pages/trainings.md

 1-day Training courses will be held virtually November 10 **with the exception of "Threat Modeling: A Master Class" which will be held on Nov.
 9.**<br>
 All courses will be virtual, beginning at 9amPT and will run until 5pmPT.

+Training courses require a seperate registration and have an additional fee associated with them.
+They are not included as part of a confernce ticket.

 ---

 <div><div title="Whova event and conference app" id="whova-agendawidget"><p id="whova-loading">Loading...</p></div><script src="https://whova.com/static/frontend/agenda_webpage/js/embedagenda.js?eid=owasp1_202111&host=https://whova.com"